bliutech/RendeYou/backend/README.md

 If scary errors occur, and especially if `package.json` or `package-lock.json` somehow get modified, **do not push.** Reach out.

+Create a `.env`.
+An empty one is fine for now, but we will be using it later to store secret keys.
+Therefore, it is essential that you **not push** the `.env` to the remote.

 ## Running

     npm start